FabriceMru/Portfolio/README.md

 This is my first real Project - My Portfolio

 First Steps:
 1. Think about a Idea for a Project.
+Used Pen and Paper here.
+No Bootstrap and only try to use CSS and HTML - later SCSS/SASS
 2. Found an Idea to create a Landing Page like a Board or a something similar
 3. Choose some colors that I like